 Our last morning at the Glacier Lodge we choose to go on a canoe ride.
 We see more bears coming down to the water and an eaglet by the shore.
 On the boat to Seward we see blue whales and more Dahl porpoises, puffins and otters.
 Our last day of our Alaska Wildland Adventure ends with an unforgettable ride from Seward to Anchorage on the Alaskan Railway.

 This Travel Journal submitted by C. Ramlo details her Alaska Wildland Collection land tour with AdventureSmith Explorations.
-Read all Travel Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these wilderness adventures and small ship cruises: 1-877-620-2875
+Read all Travel Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about our Alaska trips and small ship Alaska cruises: 1-877-620-2875